Onto-Med/top-deployment/docs/user-manual/content-types.md

 >
 > <small>_Scheuermann RH, Ceusters W, Smith B. Toward an ontological treatment of disease and diagnosis.
 Summit Transl Bioinform.
 2009 Mar 1;2009:116-20.
 PMID: [21347182](https://pubmed.ncbi.nlm.nih.gov/21347182/); PMCID: [PMC3041577](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3041577/)._</small>

+The phenotypes you model in the TOP Framework are actually classes.
+The phenotypes of individuals (organisms, people, patients, ...) are members of these classes.
+For example, the height of the person John Doe is a member of the phenotype class 'Height' and has the value 180 centimetres.

+All phenotypes have the mandatory property 'data type', which can be one of numeric, date time, text and Boolean. numeric phenotypes may also have a unit of measurement, specified as [Unified Code for Units of Measure (UCUM)](https://ucum.org).

+We distinguish between single and composite phenotypes, which are described below.

 #### Single Phenotypes

 #### Composite Phenotypes